r-siddiqi/Hofstadter/README.md

 - Extensions regarding parameters useful to understanding the quantum hall effect on such systems as well as topological properties (ie. hall conductance, thouless conductance, chern number)

 # Credits
-This started as a project for PHY 329 (Computational Physics) at UT Austin (class website: https://www.wgilpin.com/cphy/).
+This started as a project for PHY 329 (Computational Physics) at UT Austin ([class website](https://www.wgilpin.com/cphy/)).
 The presentation we gave in-class on this repository is in the "presentations" folder.
 Special thanks to Dr. William Gilpin (wgilpin@utexas.edu) for being a great instructor all semester!